meilisearch/documentation/references/documents.md

 Add a list of documents or replace them if they already exist.

-If you send an already existing document (same identifier) all the fields of the old document will be override by the new document.
+If you send an already existing document (same [id](/guides/main_concepts/documents.md#identifier)) the old document will be overwrite by the new document.
+Fields of the old document not present in the new document are removed.

 For a partial update of the document see [add or update documents route](/references/documents.md#add-or-update-documents).